zdoryk/Data-warehousing-project/README.md

 # Data-warehousing-project
+## Main goal of this project
+Choosen data set includes over 300,000 accidents in Australia in 2006-2019.
+Using this data, we can find many interesting statistics, e.g. depending on the year/month/day of the week in which more accidents occur in Australia.
+How the number of accidents depends on the weather, holidays or weekends.
+How the severity of accidents depends on the weather, etc.
+___
 I worked on this project from October 2021 to February 2022 in the "Data warehousing design" class.
 This project was divided into 3 phases:
 -	Data warehouse model.
 -	Data warehouse implementation.